marlonzemella/marlonzemella/README.md

 ## <p align="left">
-  Hello, my name is Marlon Zemella and I am a back-end programmer passionate about programming,
+  Hello, my name is Marlon Zemella, I'm a back-end programmer with a passion for the LUA language and enthusiasm for everything related to technology.<br>
-     Here on my github I will post some of my projects, so you can see my evolution and who knows how to help other programming lovers with their projects.<br>
 </p>

  ## ☕ Development Skills